eirbjo/jdk/test/lib/jdk/test/lib/zink/README.md

 include inline ZIP file test vectors enoded as byte arrays literals or Base64 strings.
 Some tests have brittle dependencies on external tools to produce test vectors.

 This makes tests hard to read, understand and maintain.
-Their purpose tends to drown in all the ZIP format details required to represent, create and manipulate test vectors.
+Their real purpose tends to drown in all the ZIP format details required to represent, create and manipulate test vectors.
 Additionally, the binary nature of ZIP files does not allow for easy inspection or comparison of test vectors, given the lack of human readability.
 Some tests currently